 Related Resources: 9 Consignment Shops To Buy And Sell Clothes

 Knock Out or Work on One Chore a Day

 Cleaning out an entire closet can seem daunting and may take hours.
-One thing you can do is break it down into a smaller task or set a timer and only work on it a little bit at a time.
+You can break it down into smaller tasks or set a timer and only work on it a little bit at a time.
 Maybe today you go through your t-shirts.
-Tomorrow you can check a shelf in the pantry for expired food.
+Tomorrow, you can check a shelf in the pantry for expired food.
 File papers during commercial breaks or while you watch a Netflix show.
-You’ll be amazed at how much you can accomplish in 10 minutes and how good you will feel at the end of the week if you check off one item a day.
+You’ll be amazed at how much you can accomplish in 10 minutes and how good you will feel at the end of the week if you check off one item daily.

 We all know that creating a successful and supportive household relies heavily on teamwork.
 Children learn responsibility through chores and duties, but they’ll also learn that they don’t have to tackle problems on their own.
 You can take this opportunity to create a jobs or chores list that they can pick from to earn extra allowance AND help cross off household to-dos.
 Start by downloading our ChooseFI Chore Chart and Allowance printables here!

 Related Resources: Chore Charts, Ages, And Pay: Teach Your Kids Responsibility

 Join us for weekly motivation, inspiration, and action broken down into bite-size pieces

 Limit Digital Exposure

 You may have already heard the warnings to limit time on social media, but all screen time can be draining, and it can be especially hard when you have back-to-back Zoom meetings or calls.
 Try taking breaks between tasks to move around and away from your screens.
 Put your phone on Do Not Disturb an hour before you plan to go to bed.
 If you have something in front of you that you need to get done, close or put down screens, and do not look at them again until the task is complete.